-Special inspection is not required for fabrication performed on the premises of a shop accepted by DSA per Section 1.4 above.
+3.1.1 Special inspection is not required for fabrication performed in a shop accepted by DSA per Section 1.4 above.
 At the completion of fabrication, the fabricator's engineer shall submit a form DSA 130: Certificate of Compliance - Accepted Folding and Telescopic Seating Fabricator and all supporting documentation indicated therein to the school district, project inspector, architect or engineer in general responsible charge, and DSA.

-Fabrication in shops without DSA acceptance per Section 1.4 above is subject to in-plant special inspection in accordance with IR 16-5 Section 3.1.
+3.1.2 Fabrication in shops without DSA acceptance per Section 1.4 above is subject to in-plant special inspection in accordance with IR 16-5 Section 3.1.